It started with a very simple idea: The cleanest and cheapest form of energy is the energy not used.

 Beginning in 2008 we expanded our reach, becoming the implementer of two new efficiency programs in the District of Columbia and in Ohio.
 We also invested in our expertise by expanding our engineering team and establishing a transportation electrification practice.

-Under the leadership of Jim Madej, who joined VEIC as CEO in 2017, the organization now also supports efficiency programs in Wisconsin and Hawaii, and operates a community solar program model that enables employers to offer benefits to participating staff.
+Our work has continued to grow to support efficiency programs in Wisconsin and Hawaii, and to operate a community solar program model that enables employers to offer benefits to participating staff.

 Today, we measure the impact of our work by the GHG emissions we help to mitigate.